 You are here:

-Not all of Oregon’s waters have been sampled for contaminants in seafood.
-For more information about these advisories, or about contaminants and their health effects, call the Oregon Health Authority at 1-877-290-6767.
+Fish in many of Oregon’s waters have not been sampled for contaminants that can be found in their tissue, therefore a water body that has no advisory in place does not mean the fish are free of contaminants.
+When data is available, OHA calculates meal recommendations and when necessary will issue a fish advisory.
+For more information about current advisories, or about contaminants and their health effects, call the Oregon Health Authority at 1-877-290-6767.

 Advisories are designed to help you gain the health benefits of eating fish and shellfish while protecting you and your family from contaminants sometimes found in seafood.